PetrKryslUCSD/FinEtools.jl/README.md

 ```julia
 ] add FinEtools
 ```
 Only version 1.x and the nightly builds of Julia are supported.
+The best bet is Julia 1.5.3.

 ## Testing